Equinox

 What Is an Equinox?

-How Equinox Affects Each Element
+How the Equinox Affects Each Element

-• Fire Signs (Aries, Leo, Sagittarius)
+• Fire Signs (Aries, Leo, Sagittarius): Energetic recalibration and focused passion.

-• Earth Signs (Taurus, Virgo, Capricorn)
+• Earth Signs (Taurus, Virgo, Capricorn): Grounding and practical assessment of resources.

-• Air Signs (Gemini, Libra, Aquarius)
+• Air Signs (Gemini, Libra, Aquarius): Mental clarity and balanced social interactions.

-• Water Signs (Cancer, Scorpio, Pisces)
+• Water Signs (Cancer, Scorpio, Pisces): Emotional introspection and spiritual renewal.

 How to Prepare for the Equinox

-Historical Patterns of Equinox
+Historical Patterns of the Equinox

 Frequently Asked Questions